amboseli/ramboseli/README.md

 ### Creating a Tunnel on Windows

+(IT IS KNOWN THAT THESE INSTRUCTIONS DO NOT WORK.
+EVERY WINDOWS USER FIGURES SOMETHING OUT BUT NEVER REPORTS BACK WHAT THEY DID.
+1000 POINTS TO THE PERSON WHO HELPS GETS THESE INSTRUCTIONS TO ACTUALLY BE CORRECT!)

 This is a little more complicated.
 I don't have a Windows machine to test it on, but I *think* this should work.
 Please let me know ( <camposfa@gmail.com> ) if you try and can't get it to work properly.

 -   Download and install PuTTY, a free SSH client for Windows: <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>